axioma-ai-labs/python-template/README.md

 ## Features

-### 1. Pyenv and Pipenv
+### 1. Pyenv and Poetry

-The project uses Pyenv for managing Python versions and Pipenv for managing dependencies.
+The project uses Pyenv for managing Python versions and Poetry for managing dependencies.
 Find more details in the [Development](#development) section.

 ### 2. Pydantic